 At St Michael's we are passionate about the well-being of our children and our staff.
 Good mental well-being can help to increase confidence, resilience and self-esteem.
 It is good to feel, and be able to express, a range of emotions and to build and maintain positive relationships with others whilst feeling engaged with the world around you.

 A SENCo (special educational needs co-ordinator, is the member of staff who is responsible for assessing, planning and monitoring the progress of children with special educcational needs (SEN).
-At St Michael's this person is Mrs Martin.
-Mrs Holden is a full time SEN TA who supports Mrs Martin and coordinates the day to day approach both with the children and external support organisations.
-If you have any concerns about your child's wellbeing, please do contact our SEN department using the contacts provided on our "Contacts" page - click below:
+At St Michael's this person is Mrs Vaneesa Sudan.
+Mrs Sarah Holden is our SENCO Assistant who supports Mrs Sudan and coordinates the day to day approach both with the children and external support organisations.
+If you have any concerns about your child's wellbeing, please do contact our SEN department using the following email: email@example.com

 Mental Health Leaders